To succeed in retail, especially luxury retail, employees must be taught that a customer is not just another chance to sell someone your "stuff."

 That disconnect is why their sales go nowhere.
 It could be because of their upbringing or current circumstances, but they find no joy in working retail.

 Well, that is until after the sale is made - then, it's often smiles and compliments.

 But let's face it.
 It’s not hard to be nice to someone after they purchased $1000 worth of clothes from you.

 What takes practice is to engage someone when they purchase a $75 watchband or come in "just to browse."
 And that’s the beauty of retail; we get to work on that with every person who enters our doors.

 The "why" is the most important thing to discover with a natural curiosity before you ever pitch your luxury goods.

 To see how well you are connecting, here are some examples of things you might want to notice and ask yourself during and after an encounter with a customer:

-- Why didn’t they reach out to touch the product when I showed them a sample?
+Why didn’t they touch the product when I showed them a sample?

-We all have needs and desires to feel worthy, important, and valued.
-It begins by connecting to the person in front of us as a person, valued and worthy of our respect and in turn, rewards us with the same.
+We all need and desire to feel worthy, important, and valued.
+It begins by connecting to the person in front of us as a person, valued and worthy of our respect, and in turn, rewards us with the same.

-My retail sales training gives you the chance to do this for others and for yourself.
+My retail sales training allows you to do this for others and yourself.